BVI-CC: A Dataset for Research on Video Compression and Quality Assessment: Background

 Alongside recent MPEG standardisation, there has been increasing activity in the development of open-source royalty-free video codecs, particularly by the Alliance for Open Media (AOMedia), a consortium of video-related companies.
-VP9 \cite{w:VP9} was developed by Google to compete with MPEG and provided a basis for AV1 (AOMedia Video 1) \cite{w:AV1} which was released in 2018 AV1 is expected to be a primary competitor for the current MPEG video coding standards, especially in the context of streaming applications.
+VP9 (\cite{w:VP9}), which was earlier developed by Google to compete with MPEG, provided a basis for AV1 (AOMedia Video 1) (\cite{w:AV1, AV1specs}), which was released in 2018. \cite{AV1specs} set as AV1's main goal to provide an open source and royalty-free video coding format that substantially outperforms its primary market competitors in compression efficiency and concurrently achieves a practical decoding complexity, is optimized for hardware feasibility and scalability on modern devices.
+Since its release, its pool of contributors has expanded and they have provided significant updates towards its goal.
+The AOM contributors are currently working towards developing the next generation, AV2 (\cite{AV2blog}).
 For further details on existing video coding standards and formats, the readers are referred to \cite{b:Bull,b:Wien,b:Ohm}.